STNETRadio/Doc/googleworks/signin.md

 ## First-time Login Instructions

 1. Go to the website [accounts.google.com](https://accounts.google.com)
-2. Enter your username, such as yourname@stnetradio.co
+2. Enter your username, such as yourname@stnetradio.com
 3. Click "Next"
 4. Enter the password you received from the IT department the first time you log in
 5. Click "Sign In"